Edge contraction on dual ribbon graphs and 2D TQFT: Introduction

-The point we wish to make here is that the real problem behind the scene is not tree-counting, but \emph{simple Hurwitz numbers}.
-This relation is understood by the correspondence between trees and ramified coverings of $\bP^1$ by $\bP^1$ of degree $d$ that are simply ramified except for one total ramification point.
-When we look at the dual graph of a tree, the edge elimination becomes the edge-contraction operation, and this operation precisely gives a \emph{degeneration formula} for counting problems on $\Mbar_{g,n}$.
-The base case for the counting problem is $(g,n) = (0,1)$, and the recursion \eqref{tree} is the result of the edge-contraction operation for simple Hurwitz numbers associated with $\Mbar_{0,1}$.
-Here, the Lambert curve \eqref{Lambert} is the \emph{mirror dual} of simple Hurwitz numbers.

-In the dual picture, $T_d$ counts the number of cell-decompositions of a sphere $S^2$ consisting of one $0$-cell, $(d-1)$ $1$-cells, and $d$ labeled $2$-cells.
 The edge-contraction operation causes the degeneration of $\bP^1$ with one marked point $p$ into two $\bP^1$'s with one marked point on each, connected by a $\bP^1$ with $3$ special points, two of which are nodal points and the third one representing the original marked point $p$.
 In terms of graph enumeration, the $\bP^1$ with $3$ special points does not play any role.
 So we break the original vertex into two vertices, and separate the graph into two disjoint pieces (Figure~\ref{fig:01}).

-Bouchard and Mari\~no \cite{BM} conjectured that generating functions for simple Hurwitz numbers could be calculated by the topological recursion of \cite{EO2007}, based on the spectral curve \eqref{Lambert}.
-Here, the notion of spectral curve is the mirror dual object for the counting problem.
-They arrived at the mirror dual by a consideration of mirror symmetry of toric Calabi-Yau three-folds.
-The conjecture was solved in a series of papers of one of the authors \cite{EMS,MZ}, using the Lambert curve as the mirror.
-The emphasis of our current paper is that the mirror dual object is simply a consequence of the $\Mbar_{0,1}$ case of the edge-contraction operation on the original counting problem.
-The situation is similar to several cases of Gromov-Witten theory, where the mirror is constructed by the genus $0$ Gromov-Witten invariants themselves.

 Once we have our formulation of 2D TQFT and topological recursion in terms of edge-contraction operations, we can consider a TQFT-valued topological recursion.
 An immediate example is the Gromov-Witten theory of the classifying space $BG$ of a finite group $G$.
 In our forthcoming paper, we will show that a straightforward generalization of the topological recursion for differential forms with values in tensor products of a Frobenius algebra automatically splits into the product of the usual scalar-valued solution to the topological recursion and a 2D TQFT.
 Therefore, topological recursion implies TQFT.
 Here, we remark the similarity between the topological recursion and the comultiplication operation in a Frobenius algebra.
 Indeed, the topological recursion itself can be regarded as a comultiplication formula for an infinite-dimensional analogue of the Frobenius algebra (Vertex algebras, or conformal field theory).